ErpNetDocs/webclient/introduction/how-to/functional-panels/product-list.md

 ![pictures](pictures/product-list-quantitiess.png)

-Newly added product quantities are automatically added as new rows in the **Lines** panel of the respective document.
+New product quantities are automatically added as new rows in the **Lines** panel of the respective document.

 ![pictures](pictures/product-list-new-product.png)